 We tested FATCAT using carbonaceous aerosol from a combustion aerosol standard generator (CAST; Jing Ltd, Switzerland).
 Figure 2 shows a schematic representation of the experimental setup.
 Two main sets of experiments were performed.
 The first set of experiments consisted of the aerosol sample directly produced by the generator.
 The CAST generates aerosol particles using a quenched propane diffusion flame.
-The fraction of OC and EC in the particles varies depending on the settings, in particular the air-to-fuel ratio during combustion.
-The second set of experiments consisted of particles with a high EC-to-TC ratio, generated by means of a miniCAST 5201 Type BC (Jing Ltd., Switzerland), which were then coated with different amounts of secondary organic matter (SOM), produced using α -pinene (\geq 97 % purity, Sigma Aldrich, Switzerland) as a precursor substance, by means of an organic coating unit (OCU; Keller et al., 2022).
+The fraction of OC and EC in the particles varies depending on the settings, in particular the air to fuel ration during combustion.
+The second set of experiments consisted of particles with a high EC-to-TC ratio, generated by means of a miniCAST 5201 Type BC (Jing Ltd., Switzerland), which were then coated with different amounts of secondary organic matter (SOM), produced using $\alpha$ -pinene ( $\geq 97\%$ purity, Sigma Aldrich, Switzerland) as a precursor substance, by means of an organic coating unit (OCU Keller et al., 2022).
 This set of experiments was performed during a separate campaign.
-The experimental setup is described in detail by Kalbermatter et al. (2022).
-The CAST and miniCAST set points used for both campaigns can be found in Table 1.
-The sample was diluted by means of a homemade rotating disc diluter (Hueglin et al., 1997) using synthetic air as a carrier gas (APHAGAZ 1 synthetic air; Carbagas AG, Switzerland).
-A three-way valve was used to select between the aerosol sample and the particle-free synthetic air.
+The experimental setup is described in detail by (Kalbermatter et al., 2022).
+The CAST and miniCAST set-points used for both campaigns can be found in table 1.
+The sample was diluted by means of a homemade rotating disc diluter (Hueglin et al., 1997) using synthetic air as a carrier gas (Aphagaz 1 synthetic air; Carbagas AG, Switzerland).
+A three way valve was used to select between the aerosol sample and the particle free synthetic air.
 This was done to ensure that the measurement devices and the sampling filter were exposed to the same concentration of aerosol particles during the same interval of time.

-2.4 Characterization of laboratory samples
+205 2.4 Characterization of laboratory samples

-A tapered element oscillating microbalance (TEOM model 1405; Thermo Fisher Scientific Inc., USA) with a flow rate of 1.5 L min-1 was used to measure the mass concentration of the sample.
+A tapered element oscillating microbalance (TEOM model 1405; Thermo Fischer Scientific Inc., USA) with a flowrate of 1.5 lpm was used to measure the mass concentration of the sample.
 The temperature of the TEOM sampling head was set to 50°C for samples C1 through C3 and to 30°C for the M1 samples of the coating experiments to minimize the desorption of coating material.
-The oscillating frequency of the microbalance was logged by a computer every 10s throughout serial connection.
+The oscillating frequency of the microbalance was logged by a computer every 10 seconds throughout serial connection.
 The mass increment of the oscillating element was calculated using this frequency and the calibration constant of the TEOM as described by the user's manual.
 On a sampling line parallel to the TEOM, an active charcoal denuder (Part.
 No. M3456; Aerosol d.o.o., Slovenia) was used to remove gas-phase species to avoid positive sampling artefacts.
 This procedure was not applied to the TEOM as its filter is heated.
-Aerosols were collected downstream of the denuder by FATCAT at a rate of $1.5 \,\mathrm{L\,min^{-1}}$ and on quartz-fibre filters (filter diameter 47 mm) at a rate of 1 Lmin^{-1} for TOT analysis using the EUSAAR2 protocol.
-Samples from the coating experiments were collected in QR-100 quartz-fibre filters (Advantec, Japan) and analysed by the Swiss Federal Institute of Metrology (METAS),
+Aerosols were collected downstream of the denuder by FATCAT at a rate of 1.5 lpm and on quartz fiber filters (filter diameter 47 mm) at a rate of 1 lpm for TOT analysis using the EUSAAR2 protocol.
+Samples from the coating experiments were collected in QR-100 quartzfibre filters (Advantec, Japan) and analyzed by the Swiss Federal Institute of Metrology (METAS), whereas the rest of the samples were collected in Pallflex Tissuquartz 2500QAT-UP filters (Cytiva, USA) and analyzed by a commercial laboratory (Particle Vision GmbH, Switzerland).
+The TOT analysis returns the OC and EC concentration per square centimeter of the sample, divided into different subfractions.
+The total amount of OC, EC and TC capture in the filter can be calculated from these fractions.
+The data from the TOT analysis was adjusted for flowrate and filter surface for comparison against the TC measurements from FATCAT.